bobbingwide/oik-bob-bing-wide/README.md

 * Dashicon - Displays icons
 * GitHub Issue - Displays a link to a GitHub issue
 * Search - Displays a search form
-* WordPress - Displays information about WordPress and PHP versions
+* WordPress - Displays information about WordPress and PHP versions or Gutenberg

 Updated shortcodes: